gramineproject/gramine/Documentation/pal/porting.rst

 Although we have tried our best to isolate any host-specific code in each host directory, we do not guarantee that the necessary changes are only limited to these directories.
-That is, you may have to modify other parts of the source code (especially the :file:`Makefile` scripts) to complete your implementation.
+That is, you may have to modify other parts of the source code (especially the :file:`meson.build` scripts) to complete your implementation.

 Below are the steps to port Gramine PAL to a new host platform.

 1. Fix compilation issues
 -------------------------

+..
+   TODO: Explain how to build PAL only, without LibOS.

 For the first step to port PAL, you want to be able to build PAL as an executable on the target host.
-After cloning a host-specific directory, first modify :file:`Makefile.am` to adjust compilation rules such as :makevar:`CC`, :makevar:`CFLAGS`, :makevar:`LDFLAGS`, :makevar:`AS` and :makevar:`ASFLAGS`.
-You will also have to define the name of the loader as target ``pal`` in :file:`Makefile.am.`
+Clone a host specific directory, and add necessary references to other Meson files (you can do it by following the output of :command:`git grep skeleton`).

+Then, try following the build procedure for your new host, adjusting :file:`meson.build` files as necessary.

 2. Build a loader
 -----------------